nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 5. [Command Summary](#command-summary)

 ## 1. Introduction
 Welcome.
-We will take you for an enthralling journey as we bring forward our task manager
+We will take you for an enthralling journey as we bring forward our task manager "TASKCRUSHER"

 It can help you manage events, deadlines, add tasks with or without deadlines or view your history.
 This is a great amanager if you are looking to move away from clicking as the simplified scheduling is just a few short and sweet command lines away.